cjdoris/Countries.jl/README.md

 ## Exported API

+For each supported ISO standard, this package exports:
+- a type (e.g. `Country`) to hold information about an instance from the standard;
-For each supported ISO standard, this package exports a type (e.g. `Country`), a list of all instances of the type (e.g. `all_countries`), and a lookup function (e.g. `get_country`) to get an instance from any of its codes.
+- a function (e.g. `all_countries`) returning a list of all instances; and
+- a lookup function (e.g. `get_country`) to get an instance from any of its codes.

-Information about each country (etc.) can be obtained through its fields.
+Information about an instance can be obtained through its fields.
 All fields are strings, except `numeric` which is an integer.
 Optional fields may also be `nothing`.

-These lists also satisfy the [`Tables.jl`](https://github.com/JuliaData/Tables.jl) interface, so can be converted to your favourite table type.
+The lists also satisfy the [`Tables.jl`](https://github.com/JuliaData/Tables.jl) interface, so can be converted to your favourite table type.